User Guide

 - Assigns the task at the specified

-. - Existing assignments are not affected.
+TASK_INDEXto the contact at the specifiedCONTACT_INDEX. - Existing assignments are not affected.

 - To view a task’s assigned contact(s), you can view the labels on the right side of the task list.

-e.g. In the diagram below, the 1st task is assigned toAlex Yeoh
+e.g. In the diagram below, the 1st task is assigned toAlex Yeoh.

 Examples: